Alejandra Ávalos: Musical productions in 4D, cinema streaming & Evolution

 Ávalos received the Lifetime Achievement Award during the 4th annual FAMA-LATINOS Awards ceremony held on February 24, 2018, at Queens Theatre in the Park, New York City, for four decades of acting and musical career; the singer/songwriter dedicated the award to her daughter, the painter/writer Valentina Benaglio.

 Written and composed by Ávalos, "Angeles Sin Alas" will be the lead single from her upcoming ninth studio album titled Evolución (Evolution), an experimental project, scheduled for release in late 2019, which will venture into a large number of genres including New-age music, ambient, techno and Avant Garde.
 The first demo recordings of Evolución were written between 1997 and 1999.

 Other activities

 Business endeavours

-Having signed a deal with Avon Products, Inc, Ávalos became the new model of the 1986 cosmetic ad campaign.
+Having signed a deal with Avon Products, Ávalos became the new model of the 1986 cosmetic ad campaign.
 In 1989, Ávalos signed a contract with Bacardi Limited to be the face of its official media ad campaign from 1990 to 1993, supported by other actors including Eugenio Derbez.
 In 2002, Ávalos launched a line of beauty-related products and cosmetics derived from natural sources.